mlibrary/umich-lib-ui/README.md

 We use [story2sketch](https://github.com/chrisvxd/story2sketch) library to handle turning our Storybook stories into _almost_ Sketch.
 See the story2sketch repo for more info.

+Make sure Storybook is active before running this command.

 ```
-// Storybook must be active
 npm run sketch
 ```